sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Tweaking training data.
 A neural network takes a lot of time and memory to train.
 In order to train neural network efficiently, we split a dataset into batches that fit into memory easily, so we split into batches of 64.

-Also, we train the normalize the value of image color (0-255) to the range of 0 to 1.
+Also, we train to normalize the value of the image colour (0-255) to the range of 0 to 1.
 This helps the learning algorithm to converge faster.
-You can read about the reasons to noramlise the input online
+You can read about the reasons to normalise the input online

-Below is the
+Below is the code to normalize the value of the image colour.
 ```python

 batch_size = 64